 In rural areas, there are often long stretches of roads without any marked intersections.
 These areas are also popular for riding ATVs or dirt bikes, and without any nearby intersections, riders who need to cross a road may do so wherever it’s convenient.
 Hopefully, they will look to see if traffic is coming first, but if not, or if they don’t see you, be vigilant and ready to brake if needed.

 These are designed to make everyone safer, including both you and people riding in small vehicles.
 Use your turn signals, obey traffic signs and signals, don’t drive while impaired, and yield the right-of-way as required by law.

 Another way to prevent accidents is to keep up with maintaining your vehicle.
 A car that runs properly will serve you better in a situation where you might have to stop suddenly to avoid an accident with a small vehicle.
 Make sure your brakes, lights, turn signals, and other necessary car functions are checked periodically and attend to any issues.
 Tire treads should be checked every few months, and tires replaced when the tread gets too low.
 Cars with bald tires can’t stop as easily as those with full tread.

-At Auger & Auger, we’re always available to offer a free consultation on motorcycle accidents or other personal injury cases.
+At Auger & Auger, we’re always available to offer a free consultation on motorcycle accidents, car accidents or other personal injury cases.
 If you’re not sure whether you have a case or not, this is a safe way to find out without any risk.
 We also work on a contingency basis and offer a “zero fee guarantee,” which means we won’t charge you anything if we don’t win your case.
 If you have questions or concerns about your motorcycle accident, please contact us today to learn more about your options for getting compensation.
 Call 855-969-5671 or contact us online today.